-If you are looking for some other great Christmas themed activities, we have created lots of other interesting crafts with our students over the years.
-We’ve collected them into a series posts you can check out.
+If you are looking for some other great Christmas-themed activities, we have created lots of other interesting crafts with our students over the years.
+We’ve collected them into a series of posts you can check out.

 - Recycled Paper Ornaments: Use leftover paper from newspapers, fliers or magazines to created folded paper ornaments.